December 29, 2014

 - Volunteers must pass a criminal background check.

 - Fill out the volunteer application online.
-You will be contacted by our staff about an upcoming orientation.
-(Orientations for 2014 are full, you will be contacted when 2015 dates are available.)
+You will be contacted by our staff about upcoming orientation dates; these are usually offered every month but fill up 60-90 days in advance.

 - Before your first shift, you will be asked to sign a volunteer agreement and a waiver and release of liability.